m-labs/artiq/doc/manual/drtio.rst

 The routing table defines, for each destination, the list of hops ("route") that must be taken from the root in order to reach it.

-It is stored in a binary format that can be generated and manipulated with the :ref:`artiq_route utility <routing-table-tool>`, see :ref:`drtio-routing`.
+It is stored in a binary format that can be generated and manipulated with the utility :mod:`~artiq.frontend.artiq_route`, see :ref:`drtio-routing`.
 The binary file is programmed into the flash storage of the core device under the ``routing_table`` key.
 It is automatically distributed to downstream devices when the connections are established.
 Modifying the routing table requires rebooting the core device for the new table to be taken into account.

 Internal details
 ----------------